 a) After LDPC encoding, the input stream of dual carrier modulation SQPSK over two aggregated channel transmission is broken into two groups of NCBPB bits and where q =1,2,…NBLKS is the SC block index and NBLKS is the number of DATA blocks transmitted over one channel.

-b) Each pair of bits, k=0, 1, NCBPB-1, is converted into a complex constellation point dk(q) by defining , which constellation points to be transmitted over the first channel.
+b) Each pair of bits, k=0, 1, NCBPB-1, is converted into a complex constellation point dk(q) by defining , which are the constellation points to be transmitted over the first channel.

-c) the constellations points to be transmitted over the second channel are defined as for k=0, 1, NCBPB-1, where NCBPB is the number of coded bits per symbol block in the EDMG SC mode and the values of NCBPB are shown in the following table.
+c) The constellations points to be transmitted over the second channel are defined as for k=0, 1, NCBPB-1, where NCBPB is the number of coded bits per symbol block in the EDMG SC mode and the values of NCBPB are shown in the following table.

 Table 1 NCBPB Definition in DCM SQPSK